RuiSMagalhaes/rails-Caretaker/README.md

 Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.

-**The aim of this app is to help anyone to take care of your loved ones. and it's the result of my Le Wagon's final project.**
+**The aim of this app is to help anyone to take care of your loved ones and it's the result of my Le Wagon's final project.**
 It was developed by me (Rui Magalhães) and my friend Emanuel Moniz (https://github.com/emanuelmoniz/).